0xHabitat/tealgarden/README.md

 ## The Community

-We host curated internal organisational processes and the independent tools used.
+We host a community of curated internal organisational processes and the independent tools that are used.
+The SolarPunch members range from smaller teams over intermediate initiatives to bigger international movements.

 **Learn**
 Test and integrate new solutions from the community.
 Learn about new processes, decentralized mangement methods and open-source tools.

 **Experiment**
 Become the owner of your data and documents by using decentralized or self-hosted tools.
-Inform yourself about sovereign solutions and find the right organisation solution.
+Inform yourself about sovereign tech and find the right organisational solution with the right tool.

 **Share**
 Become a organisation architect and share your individual experience of organising yourself or your initiative.